samumantha/github-jupyter-4-ds/content/index.md

 - Somebody who needs
   to read, process, and plot data for their work or studies and would like to try it out with Python.
-- Persons who already use Python for this but want to learn about libraries to simplify common tasks and about how to share their workflow in a reproducible way.

 :::{prereq} Preparations
 - No programming language experience needed, we will start from zero and learn the basics together
 - Computer with network access
 - {doc}`installation`
-- Bring one of your recent plotting tasks or challenges
 :::

 ## What is not taught?

 - Version control.
 Although super useful it is outside of this workshop.
-- Python outside a Jupyter Notebook.
+- Python outside a Jupyter Notebook (e.g. on terminal, or VScode, or spyder)
-- **Running the examples in VS Code or Spyder might not be possible**.
-Please use Jupyter Notebooks for this course.
 - Python sets and tuples are only mentioned.
 - File input/output is only used via libraries and doing "own" file-I/O is only part of optional material.